penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 Schemas act as logical containers within a database, enabling multiple users or applications to access and manage data independently without conflicts.
-This feature is especially valuable in environments where several users or applications need to interact with the same database concurrently.
+This feature is especially valuable in environments where several users or applications need to interact with the same database server concurrently.
 Each user or application can have its own schema, preventing accidental interference with each other's data.

 ???+ note

-    PostgreSQL comes with a default schema, typically called public, but it's in general best practice to create custom schemas to better organize and separate database objects, especially in complex or multi-user environments.
+    PostgreSQL comes with a default schema, typically called `public`, but it's in general best practice to create custom schemas to better organize and separate database objects, especially in complex or multi-user environments.